 1. Increase Your Down Payment

-If you’d like to reduce the overall cost of your first-time auto loan, saving up for an increased down payment is an excellent way to accomplish that.
-We talked previously about making sure you have at least 10% cash to put down when buying your first car, but what happens if you have more?
+If you’d like to reduce the overall cost of your first-time auto loan, saving up for an increased down payment is an excellent way to accomplish this.
+We mentioned earlier about making sure you have at least 10% cash to put down when buying your first car, but what happens if you can afford an even higher down payment?

-There are three key things to note–it helps you negotiate a better interest rate, helps you build equity faster and it decreases your monthly payment moving forward.
+There are three key things to note — the larger your down payment, the better you can negotiate a better interest rate.
+At the same time, a larger down payment helps you build equity faster and decreases your monthly payment moving forward.

 2. Building Your Credit

-Unfortunately, this is not a quick solution to getting a better loan; but building strong credit is the key to getting the most out of any loan opportunity.
-During the pre-approval process, your credit score and history will be one of the largest factors in determining what size loan you qualify for.
+Unfortunately, this is not a quick solution to getting a better loan, but building strong credit is the key to getting the most out of any loan opportunity.
+During the preapproval process, your credit score and history will likely be one of the largest factors in determining if you qualify and the loan amount and terms you qualify for.

-The better your credit, the more money and better rates banks will likely be willing to loan you because they can be confident that you will pay it back in a timely fashion.
+The better your credit score, the more money and better rates lenders will likely be willing to loan you because they can be more confident that you will pay it back in a timely fashion.

 3. Cosigning Your First Auto Loan